magento-ecg/magento-upgrade-replay/README.md

 Magento-Upgrade-Replay
 ======================

-Multi Task way to do Magento Upgrade
+Multi-process way to do Magento Upgrade